-Grade Demonstration of attainment carrying out tasks/activities applying them in the optical context.
+Grade Demonstration of attainment The student demonstrates excellent knowledge and understanding of the topics and appreciation of the optical/healthcare context in which it lies.
+The student demonstrates excellent levels of professional practice, including record-keeping, whilst carrying out tasks/activities applying them in the optical context.
 The student shows respect for safety, care and confidentiality for patients, colleagues and oneself.
 The student fully acknowledges when errors occur and the reporting process.
-The student demonstrates a good insight to their own development, demonstrating significant learning through reflective practice.
-The student draws on reflective practice and relates their development and learning to practice.
-The student demonstrates excellent practical skills showing respect for safety, care and for patients, colleagues and oneself.
+Distinction The student demonstrates a good insight to their own development, demonstrating significant learning through reflective practice.
+The student draws on reflective practice and relates their development and learning to work in practice.
+The student demonstrates excellent practical skills showing respect for safety, care and confidentiality for patients, colleagues and oneself.
+The student can interact with a broad range of staff and patients and displays an excellent range of knowledge and understanding of prescriptions, spectacles and lenses across a range of contexts.